San Bernardino Cerebral Palsy Attorneys

 Filing a Cerebral Palsy Lawsuit

 If your child is born with cerebral palsy and you suspect something went wrong during delivery, a cerebral palsy attorney can help.
 Recovery from a cerebral palsy lawsuit may be able to help pay for medical costs, fund the cost of continuing care, and compensate you for pain and suffering.
 Aitken * Aitken * Cohn has been serving the needs of San Bernardino injury victims for over 30 years.
-Contact a San Bernardino cerebral palsy attorney today.
+Contact our San Bernardino cerebral palsy attorneys today.